glytoucan/glytoucan/manual/submissions.md

 * Sequence - Acceptance from a user's sequence
 * Registration Date - Submitted date from user
 * Validation - Glycosequence validation results by GlycanFormatConverter
+* Normalized WURCS - A WURCS sequence that is normalized by WURCS validator